Khloe Kardashian Sets Instagram To Private After Reunion With Tristan Thompson

 The couple ended their relationship earlier this year after the NBA player was allegedly busted cheating on Khloe with her sister Kylie Jenner’s best friend, Jordyn Woods.

-The cheating scandal marked the second time that Thompson has been caught being unfaithful to the reality star twice in the span of a year, and Kardashian refused to give her baby daddy a third chance.
+The cheating scandal marked the second time that Thompson has been caught being unfaithful to the reality star in the span of a year, and Kardashian refused to give her baby daddy a third chance.

 Meanwhile, communication between the pair is said to be at an all-time low.